What is Grace?

 I have loved you with an everlasting love; Therefore, I have drawn you with lovingkindness.
 Jeremiah 31:3 b

 The common view or understanding of God’s character and nature is of a God who is passively hoping that we find Him or longing for us to come closer but unable or unwilling to intercede.
 I know many who possess this view and I was one of them.
-Sadly, we are then missing one of the most important aspects of His plan for salvation and sanctification, which is His passion for so seek and save that which was lost.
-He passionately wants us to find Him and to abide with Him.
-We were created to be with Him, to be loved by Him.
+Sadly, we are then missing one of the most important aspects of His plan for salvation and sanctification, which is His passion to seek and save that which was lost.
+He longs for us to find Him and abide with Him.
+We were created to be with Him, to be loved by Him, to be His, and His alone.

 Grace in Salvation and the Sanctification Process

-When I discovered that God is actively calling me and drawing me to Himself, reaching His arms out and calling my name for me to come to Him I suddenly understood that He really wanted me and this has assured me going forward to know my seeking is going to lead to union with Him.
-The “favor” of xaris is that He wants us to find Him and come close to Him so that we will be as it says in James 1:4 perfect (whole) and complete.
+When I realized that God is actively calling me and drawing me to Himself, reaching His arms out and calling my name for me to come to Him I suddenly understood that He really wanted me to be by His side and this assured me that, in the future, my seeking is going to lead to union with Him.
+The “favor” of xaris is that He wants us to find Him and come close to Him so that we will be, as it says in James 1:4 perfect (whole) and complete.

 If any of us were harboring doubt concerning His desires and intentions for His children, look no further than these 2 verses.